kofigumbs/coding/content/interactive-programs/writing-programs.md

 ##### 3. The view function

-`view` tells Elm **how to show your model on the screen**.
-This function should look familiar to you, since it always returns Html.
-`view` is a function because anytime we update our data model, we probably want to show something different on the screen.
+`view` turns your data model into Html, in order to show something on the screen.
+We'll come back to this one on the next page as well.

 ---